 Why technology can increase stress

-Even with excellent technology stacks set up and on our side, the stress of myriad current and future unknowns (will my business survive? will my nursery reopen? what about the economy? where do I go for help with X,Y and Z?) is a serious problem.
+Even with excellent technology on our side, the stress of myriad current and future unknowns (will my business survive? what about the economy? where do I go for help with X,Y and Z?) is a serious problem.

 And technology itself, so crucial in keeping the world on its feet right now, is also responsible for much of our stress.
 There’s the usual pressure to keep up with your inbox, task list and social feed, but there’s also the added pings and red dots, reminder for that Zoom chat, a double-reminder for your 5K challenge run tonight and saved-up ‘to-read’ thought pieces that you should have the time for, now you’re locked inside, but never seem to.